-Banksy tags a coronavirus message on the London Underground
+Banksy's latest artwork on the coronavirus has been removed from the London Underground

 Banksy spray-painted, "I get lockdown, but I get up again" in the station and inside the train's doors.

-This isn't the first time the British artist has posted about coronavirus.
+This wasn't the first time the British artist had posted about coronavirus.

 In April, Banksy posted a photo of his work-from-home life, with drawings of rats scampering around his bathroom.